jsbrittain/peru_dengue_province/README.md

 # Forecasting

-Forecasting will run several independent models before combining them into an ensemble.
+Forecasting will run several independent models before combining them into ensembles.
 The scripts take the processed data `ptl_province_inla_df.csv` from the previous step.

 First, load R with a fresh session and set the working directory to the `forecasting` directory.
 Run the script `forecasting_funcs.R` to load the necessary libraries and utility functions.